yarisvt/tyk-docs/tyk-docs/content/tyk-on-prem/installation/docker/docker-pro-demo/docker-pro-demo.md

 This demo is NOT designed for production use or performance testing.
 {{< /warning >}}

-We have a video which goes through installing our Docker Pro demo on your local machine, setting up a basic API and considerations for moving from POC to Production.
+The Tyk Pro Docker demo is our [Self-Managed]({{< ref "/content/tyk-on-prem/with-tyk-on-premises.md" >}}) solution, which includes our Gateway, Dashboard, and analytics processing pipeline.
+This demo will run Tyk Self-Managed on your machine, which contains 5 containers: Tyk Gateway, Tyk Dashboard, Tyk Pump, Redis and MongoDB.
+This demo is great for proof of concept and demo purposes, but if you want to test performance, you will need to move each component to a separate machine.

-{{< youtube tMrjEa5VRLg >}}
+{{< note success >}}
+**Note**

-The Tyk Pro Docker demo is our full [On-Premises](https://tyk.io/api-gateway/on-premise/) Pro solution, which includes our Gateway, Dashboard, and analytics processing pipeline.
-This demo will run Tyk On-Premises Pro on your machine, which contains 5 containers: Tyk Gateway, Tyk Dashboard, Tyk Pump, Redis and MongoDB.
+The Tyk Pro Docker demo is our full [Self-Managed]({{< ref "/content/tyk-on-prem/with-tyk-on-premises.md" >}}) solution, which includes our Gateway, Dashboard, and analytics processing pipeline.
+This demo will run Tyk Self-Managed on your machine, which contains 5 containers: Tyk Gateway, Tyk Dashboard, Tyk Pump, Redis and MongoDB.
 This demo is great for proof of concept and demo purposes, but if you want to test performance, you will need to move each component to a separate machine.

 ## Prerequisites